string formatting with files in bash

 The problem

-I need to generate a file with very simple structure, just a LaTeX file with a few include
+I need to generate a file with very simple structure, just a LaTeX file with a few include statements.

 Until today, I was copying a template and manually changing it.